 - Biocontrol Agents – Fungi are involved in exploiting insects, other small worms and help in controlling pests.
 Spores of fungi are used as a spray on crops.

-- Food spoilage – Fungi play a major role in recycling organic material.
-Fungal damage is responsible for large losses of stored food usually when the food contains moisture.
+- Food spoilage – Fungi play a major role in recycling organic material and are also responsible for major spoilage and economic losses of stored food.

 Stay tuned with BYJU’S to learn more about Kingdom Fungi.